Scottish Government: Civil service

-The Permanent Secretary is the Scottish Government's most senior civil servant.
-They lead the administration's strategic board as well as directly support the first minister and cabinet and is the accountable officer with responsibility to ensure that the government's money and resources are used effectively and properly.
-The current permanent secretary is Joe Griffin, who succeeded John-Paul Marks in April 2025.

-The Permanent Secretary is a member of the UK Civil Service, and therefore takes part in the UK-wide Permanent Secretaries Management Group under the Cabinet Secretary who performs a number of similar functions in relation to the UK Government.
-The Scottish Government's Permanent Secretary is responsible to the Scottish Ministers in terms of policy.

-Strategic Board
+The civil service is a matter reserved to the British parliament at Westminster (rather than devolved to Holyrood): Scottish Government civil servants work within the rules and customs of His Majesty's Civil Service, but serve the Scottish Government rather than British government.
 The strategic board is composed of the permanent secretary, the seven directors-general, two chief advisers (scientific and economic) and four non-executive directors.
 The board is responsible for providing support to the government through the permanent secretary, and is the executive of the Scottish civil service.

-Directorates
+Directorates, Agencies and Bodies

 The Scottish Government is divided into 55 directorates which execute government policy in specified areas.
 Unlike in the British government, senior ministers do not lead government departments and have no direct role in the operation of the directorates.
 The directorates are grouped together into eight "Directorates General", each run by a senior civil servant who is titled a "Director-General".
 As of February 2024, there are eight Directorates General, and supporting these directorates are a variety of other corporate service teams and professional groups.
 The Crown Office and Procurator Fiscal Service serves as an independent prosecution service in Scotland, and is a ministerial department of the Scottish Government.
 It is headed by the Lord Advocate, who is, along with the procurators fiscal, responsible for prosecution under Scots law.

-Executive Agencies

 To deliver its work, there are 10 executive agencies established by ministers as part of government departments, or as departments in their own right, to carry out a discrete area of work.
 These include, for example, the Scottish Prison Service and Transport Scotland.
 Executive agencies are staffed by civil servants.
 There are two non-ministerial departments that form part of the Scottish administration, and therefore the devolved administration, but answer directly to the Scottish Parliament rather than to ministers: these are the General Register Office for Scotland and the Office of the Scottish Charity Regulator.

-Public Bodies

 The Scottish Government is also responsible for a large number of non-departmental public bodies (NDPBs).
 These include executive NDPBs (e.g. Scottish Enterprise); advisory NDPBs (e.g. the Scottish Law Commission); tribunals (e.g. the Children's Panel and Additional Support Needs Tribunals for Scotland); and nationalised industries (e.g. Scottish Water).
 These are staffed by public servants, rather than civil servants.
 The Scottish Government is also responsible for some other public bodies that are not classed as non-departmental public bodies, such as NHS Boards, visiting committees for Scottish penal establishments, and HM Chief Inspector of Constabulary for Scotland.